Berg0162/simcline/FTMS Enabled/README.md

  *  4) Trainer and Feather should successfully pair or disconnect...
  *  5) Keep the Serial Monitor visible on top of all windows
  *  6) Move the trainer pedals and notice/feel changes in resistance...
- *     The Client sends Resistance Parameters to the Trainer that coincide
+ *     The Client sends Resistance Parameters to the Trainer that mimic
- *     with the first 5 minutes of the Zwift Volcano Circuit!
+ *     the riding of a road on rolling hills (max 6% grade)!
  *  7) Inspect the info presented by Serial Monitor.....
  *
  */